Deploying an ILB App Service Environment

 - Open CMD, do ipconfig /flushdns and try to ping your web app again.
 If it starts to return an IP (even if no reply) then try browsing the web app from a browser.
 If it works, it means that DNS configuration on your DNS server/zone needs fixing

-- Make sure that the VNET is either using a Private DNS Zone via Virtual Networkin Link and the VNET's DNS Server is set to Default (Azure-provided)
+- Make sure that the VNET is either using Custom DNS servers on the VNET or a Private DNS Zone via Virtual Networkin Link and the VNET's DNS Server is set to Default (Azure-provided) - but not both.

 - if you use your own DNS Server, make sure that other domains hosted on this DNS server are resolvable and not only your appserviceenvironment.net domain has issues